SuzanElbadry/Hamlet/README.md

 # Hamlet

-# Task 1: Show the number of lines said per character throughout the play.
+# Show the number of lines said per character throughout the play.
 ## Preprocessing
  1. Actions taking the format "\n\\t\\[(.*?)\\]" are replaced by an empty string.
  2. The title "HAMLET" coming before the start of every ACT having the format "\n\nHAMLET\n\n" is replaced by an empty string.